wboyz/javascript/README.md

   - [8.3](#8.3) <a name='8.3'></a> In case the expression spans over multiple lines, wrap it in parentheses for better readability.

-  > Why?
+  > Miért?
 It shows clearly where the function starts and ends.

     ```js
     // rossz